kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Applied Lesson

-Recommendations guide behavior.
+Recommendations guide behavior
-Design choices shape experience.
+Design choices shape experience
 Responsibility scales with reach

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.